Chris Lofton: Pro career

 points (on 13/20 3-pointers) in a win against Fenerbahçe Ülker.
 On April 25, 2009, he scored 61 points (on 17/22 3-pointers) in a win against CASA TED Kolejliler.

 In June 2009, it was announced that Lofton had been asked to play for the Boston Celtics summer league team.
 In the season 2009–10, Chris Lofton was signed by Spanish ACB League powerhouse, Caja Laboral Baskonia.
 After only a few games played, Lofton left Caja Laboral; he had previously been hospitalized with fever.
 Soon after, Lofton signed with another Spanish team CB Estudiantes.
 In November 2010, he was selected 6th overall by the Iowa Energy in the NBA D-League Draft.
 However, he chose to return to Europe.
 In March 2011 he signed with Lokomotiv Kuban in Russia, but left the team in May 2011 by mutual agreement.
 In August 2011 he returned to CB Estudiantes, signing a one-year deal but finally he couldn't play with the team of Madrid until January 2012 because of his physical problems.

 In August 2012, Lofton signed with Basque squad Lagun Aro GBC, but one month later left the team due to an injury in his left knee.
 On August 17, 2013, he signed a one-year deal with Beşiktaş.
 On July 18, 2014, he extended his contract with Beşiktaş for one more season.
 On February 22, 2017, Lofton signed with Neptūnas Klaipėda of the Lithuanian Basketball League.

 On November 1, 2017, he signed with Le Mans Sarthe.

-His final professional team was the KBL (Korean Basketball League) with the Seoul SK Knights.
+His final professional team was the Seoul SK Knights of the KBL (Korean Basketball League).